 Peter Jackson: Ordeal of Iestyn Harris is a warning to Sam Burgess

 Iestyn HarrisThe Welsh ‘s first central contract, as awarded to Iestyn Harris, amounted to £1.6m with half of it paid to Leeds Rhinos in a world record transfer fee.
-Thirteen years on, the proposed cross-code move of ‘Slammin’ Sam’ Burgess from the Rabbitohs in to the English Premiership in time for the World Cup, will not cost any more than £500,000.
+Thirteen years on, the proposed cross-code move of ‘Slammin’ Sam’ Burgess from the Rabbitohs in Sydney to the English in time for the World Cup, will not cost any more than £500,000.

-Even Harris admits that the £800,000 paid Leeds in the late summer of 2001, was “silly money – a fortune in terms especially for a player who hadn’t played the game before!”
+Even Harris admits that the £800,000 Wales paid Leeds in the late summer of 2001, was “silly money – a fortune in terms especially for a player who hadn’t played the game before!”

 In hindsight, his rushing straight into the international game in the flawed belief that a League stand-off could reinvent himself as an accomplished Union fly-half almost overnight was, if anything, sillier than the money.